geloasacode/Documentation/README.md

 git push
 ```

-### 5. Create Jenkins Pipeline - This will build the app image and will run the container on the VM
+### 5. Create Jenkins Pipeline
+This will build the app image and will run the container on the VM, noticed that I have referenced the forked repository on my github repository to where Dockerfile is added.
+We need Dockerfile since this is the blueprint the docker will follow in creating our application image.

 ```jenkinsfile
 pipeline {